kfernandez31/SO-1-Poly-Deg/README.md

 # Brief description

-The task was to TODO
+The task was to find the minimal degree of a polynomial based on a list of its values.
+The limiatation, and essentially the key problem in it was dealing with type bounds, as [the algorithm's](https://www.youtube.com/watch?v=CRUH6Jm8OTU) partial results quite easily overflowed even 64 bits.

 # Full description